 The Biltmore Estate

 Located just outside of Asheville is the Biltmore Estate.
-Visiting the Biltmore is a must-do activity on a visit to Asheville, even with it’s hefty price tag of $94 for adults and $47 for kids.
-The Biltmore is a beautiful spot to visit, and there’s more to it than just touring a opulent mansion.
+Visiting the Biltmore is a must-do activity on a visit to Asheville, even with it’s hefty price tag with tickets starting at $54.
+The Biltmore is a beautiful spot to visit, and there’s more to it than just touring an opulent mansion.
 Go hiking, horseback riding, visit the Biltmore Winery, have lunch or dinner, and go shopping.
 Some people spend all day here.

 Here is the view of the estate from the Blue Ridge Parkway.